NOVA Region Dashboard

 Poverty Rate - Current

-Those jurisdictions with a population of 65,000 or more are included in the one-year American Community Survey estimates, of which there are 829 jurisdictions.
-The poverty rate, for those jurisdictions in Northern Virginia with a population of 65,000 or more, is shown in this graph.
-All of Northern Virginia's largest jurisdictions have poverty rates lower than the United States and the Commonwealth of Virginia.
-Out of the 829 jurisdictions with a population of 65,000 or more in the USA, one of the ten lowest poverty rates is located in the Northern Virginia locality of Loudoun County (3rd).
+The poverty rates for the five largest jurisdictions in Northern Virginia are shown in this graph.
+The Northern Virginia regional poverty rate, for the one-year estimates, is representative of the five largest jurisdictions in Northern Virginia only.
+Out of the 843 jurisdictions with a population of 65,000 or more in the USA, one of the ten lowest poverty rates is located in the Northern Virginia locality of Loudoun County (9th).
 Loudoun County is also the number one ranked for median household income.
 However, there are persons in poverty in Loudoun and the rest of the region and their needs must be recognized.

 Poverty Rate - Historic Compared to Current